-Height: To 30 feet in natural habitats; sometimes twice as tall when cultivated
+Height: The blackjack oak tree usually grows to about 30 feet in natural habitats; it sometimes grows twice as tall when cultivated

 Evergreen/Deciduous: Deciduous